 What Is Employer Branding?

-Explain the Interview Process
+Use Recruitment Videos to Explain The Interview Process

 - How long the interview process takes

-- What materials they may need to bring to an in-person interview
+- What materials candidate need to bring

 - Background information and other company resources

-Using Recruitment Videos In Your Hiring Process
+Make Recruitment Videos Part of Your Hiring Process

-In today’s candidate-driven world, companies need to go above and beyond to stand ahead of their competitors.
+In today’s candidate-driven hiring world, companies need to go above and beyond to stand ahead of their competitors.
 Tapping into video can help companies shine, and make the interview process easier for job seekers.
 It’s a win-win for everyone.